 One of the reasons for Bootstrap's popularity is that it allows people with little web development knowledge to build a decent looking website.
 Presentational aspects can be customised directly through the Bootstrap website and the resultant code downloaded.

 A downside of using it this way is that websites often look similar to each other making it difficult to stand out from the crowd.
 However, for people who have a bit more knowledge of web design and development, Bootstrap can be be used to kickstart a project and tailored to create unique looking websites.
+We have an article here that discusses how to make your website stand out.

 Without getting too far into a debate about the pros and cons of using frameworks it’s interesting to dive into a few specifics of Bootstrap for anyone considering using it.